FireflyMigration/firefly-doc/40-Migration-project/40-Data-Migration-from-Btrieve-To-SQL/30-Latin1_general_bin-collation-for-MSSQL-data-migration/index.md

 In the SQL_Latin1_General_CI_AS the `~` sign is not greater than all english characters `'x' < '~' == false` - so you'll not see any rows.

 This is a good example of why by default we use the `Latin1_General_BIN` collation when migrating from Btrieve to SQL

+# Risks with Latin1_General_BIN
+Although Latin1_general_BIN provides an exact behavior that is similar to btrieve in many respects, there is one place where it could cause problems and that's file names.
+File names in windows are not case sensitive, so the file `orders.dat` and the file `Orders.dat` are the same file - with Latin_General_BIN in Sql Server, these are two different files, `orders` and `Orders`.
+This can cause problems when you have multiple classes for the same actual table - or when working with logical names, or EntityName expressions